 The slightly less absurd message that started making the rounds was that Windows 10 would be supported forever on currently supported hardware.

-That implied there may be new hardware running on starships in 100 years for which Windows 10 would not be supported, but that the hardware that runs it today would still be supported 100 years from now.
+That implied that there could be new hardware running on starships in 100 years for which Windows 10 would not be supported, but that the hardware that runs it today would still be supported 100 years from now.
 (If that hardware’s still running, of course.)

-Once again, taken to that extreme, that didn’t make sense either.
+Once again, taken to the extreme, that didn’t make sense either.

 Each feature release for 18 months